YadavAashutosh/TravellerWebApp/README.md

 ---

 ## ✨ Overview
-Traveller Web App allows users to view travel destinations with images, names, and descriptions.
+Traveller Web App allows users to view travel destinations with names, and descriptions.
 It is built using .NET 8.0 MVC framework and stores data in a local SQLite database.
 The application is designed for simplicity, clean structure, and smooth performance.